InsciteAnalytics/worldbank-climate-dashboard/README.md

 [Dashboard link](https://worldbank-climate-dashboard.herokuapp.com)

-Please note: The app is running on free dynos via Heroku which get activated when you visit.
-Thus, you might face a timeout once or twice but hopefully the first refresh should work.
+<b>Please note: The app is running on free dynos via Heroku which get activated when you visit.
+Thus, you might face a timeout once or twice but hopefully the first refresh should work.</b>

 Instructions on navigating the dashboard: